giladturok/giladturok.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 Hey :wave:!
 I'm an incoming CS PhD student at Cornell.

-My research interests are in probablistic machine learning :robot: :
+My research interests are broadly in probablistic machine learning :robot: :

 - deep generative models
 - large language models